Kamil-Kuk/calc-app/README.md

 Check out deploy site: https://kamil-kuk-calc-app.netlify.app

-This is a repository for a calculator app written for `Angular` course.
+This is a repository for a calculator app made with `Angular`.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.

 # Scope of functionality
 This app allow the user to basic arythmetic operations, such as: